SuperCATDevelopers/SuperCAT/README.md

 2. Locate the config.txt or config.json file and populate the fields from there.

 BaseName is the base where you are located.
-System is are the system names (ex.
-VIPER1, VIPER2, VIPER3) Location is either the Unit, Building, ToolCrib be as descriptive as you need to find in the event you need to track down equipment again.